-While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a compact case only 41 millimeters in diameter.
-Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even the skinniest one.
+While many watchmakers still think that a chronograph must be “sporty” and thus offer the timepieces in oversized bodies, Saint Honore really got it right and presented the Trocadero in a relatively compact case only 41 millimeters in diameter.
+Quite slim and sporting a set of relatively short lugs, the watch will probably fit nicely almost any wrist, even a relatively skinny one.

 Although the watch is powered by a mass-produced quartz movement (there is currently no information regarding the engine, but, like with most quartz-powered pieces in this price range, it will probably give you years of hassle-free operation with no need to do anything about it beyond changing batteries every couple years or so,) I can’t really call it a deficiency, since for many people starting their journey with luxury timepieces a true mechanical caliber can often be too costly to maintain.
 From this perspective, a simple quartz mechanism that usually needs no special care besides changing a battery once in a couple of years (if you don’t use the chronograph function too often), can be very handy.

 Frankly, besides a relatively low water resistance rating of just 30 meters (3 ATM means that you would have to wash your hands with some care,) I can’t find any significant problem with this watch.

 Now, all we really need to know is the price.
 As far as I understand, the MSRP will be revealed in a matter of weeks either during or after Baselworld 2013 show where the SH plans to take the wraps off the timekeeper.

 UPDATE: The watch will retail at €580 for ref.
 886020 1NRFN in stainless steel and €650 for a dressier ref.
 886020 8ARF version with “rose gold” PVD coating.

 Photos: Saint Honore